richardfoltyn/hdf5-fortran-wrapper/README.md

 # HDF5 Fortran Wrapper

-This small wrapper implements a simpler interface to store and load high-dimensional arrays in Fortran than the low-level API provided directly in HDF5.
+This small wrapper implements a simple interface to store and load high-dimensional arrays in Fortran.
+It is easier to use than the low-level API provided by the official [HDF5](https://portal.hdfgroup.org/) library.

 ## Examples